 Having a holiday budget should always be on your mind.
 The sooner you start planning for it, the smaller your debt will become post-holidays.

 If you have a costly food bill on the horizon, consider finding ways to cut costs.
-For example, the turkey is usually the most expensive item on the table.
-Try switching up with a cheaper meat like ham, or even load of on more side dishes so you can buy a smaller bird.
+For example, turkey is usually the most expensive item on the table.
+Try switching up with cheaper meat like ham.
+Or maybe load up on more side dishes so you can buy a smaller bird.